ceejbot/keep-alive-agent/README.md

 ## See Also

-For other implementations, see [agentkeepalive](https://github.com/TBEDP/agentkeepalive) and the [request](https://github.com/mikeal/request) module's [ForeverAgent](https://github.com/mikeal/request/blob/master/forever.js).
+For other implementations, see [agentkeepalive](https://github.com/TBEDP/agentkeepalive) and [forever-agent](https://github.com/request/forever-agent).

 ## Licence